 Information About Grant Park

 Located in the hills east of San Jose, Joseph D. Grant County Park is the largest park managed by the Santa Clara County Parks and Recreation Department.
-This 9522-acre (3850-hectare) park ranges in elevation from 1200 feet (375 meters) to 3000 feet (915 meters), and has a 40-mile (65-kilometer) trail system that offers visitors the opportunity to hike, mountain bike, or horseback ride through some of the most beautiful scenery in the Bay Area.
+This 10,882 acre (4,404 hectare) park ranges in elevation from 1200 feet (366 meters) to 4000 feet (1219 meters), and has a 51 mile (82-kilometer) trail system that offers visitors the opportunity to hike, mountain bike, or horseback ride through some of the most beautiful scenery in the Bay Area.

 Shaded picnic areas are available on a first-come, first-served basis.
-Campers can choose from among 22 first-come, first-served family campsites.
-Hot showers are available in the campground restroom.
+Campers can choose from almost forty (40) reservable family campsites.
+Hot showers are available with paid campsite use.
 Group picnic and youth group camping areas are available by reservation.
 A large lake and several smaller ponds are accessible for warm water fishing.

-Vehicle entry fees are collected year-round on weekends and holidays, and throughout the week from one week before Memorial Day until one week after Labor Day.
+Vehicle entry fees are collected year-round.
 Fees are required for camping and for use of the group picnic areas.
-The park is home to a verity of wild flowers, including the Woodland Star which is featured the HVAG logo.
+The park is home to a variety of wild flowers, including the Woodland Star which is featured in the FGRP & HVAG logos.
 Click here to see some of these wild flowers in bloom.
 You can also view the Grant House leaflet here for more information on this historic building.